The /google/store Robot

 We export to the storage platform of your choice.

-GeneralSpecifies which Step(s) to use as the input to this Robot.
+GeneralSpecifies which Step(s) to use as our input.

 Special Step namesA special Step name is